What the driving regulations mean for you

 If you have had only asleep seizures over a period of three years since your last awake seizure, you can apply for a Group 1 licence, even if you still have asleep seizures.

-If you are seizure-free and stop taking your anti-epileptic drugs (AEDs), there is a risk that your seizures will start again.
-If you, with your doctor, decide to stop taking (withdraw) your AEDs, your doctor is likely to advise you to stop driving while you are withdrawing, and for six months after you have stopped your AEDs.
+If you are seizure-free and stop taking your ASM, there is a risk that your seizures will start again.
+If you, with your doctor, decide to stop taking (withdraw) your ASM, your doctor is likely to advise you to stop driving while you are withdrawing and for six months after you have stopped your ASM.
 This advice will be based on the recommendation of the DVLA.
 If you drive against your doctor's advice, you will be driving illegally.

-If you have a seizure after withdrawing your AEDs, you will need to stop driving and tell the driving agency.
+If you have a seizure after withdrawing your ASM, you will need to stop driving and tell the driving agency.
 If you go back onto the same medication at the same dose as you were on before, and are seizure-free and on this medication for six months, you can apply for a new licence.
-This only applies if you withdraw your AEDs under medical supervision.
+This only applies if you withdraw your ASM under medical supervision.

 If you are changing from one medication to another, your doctor will advise you if you need to stop driving.
 However, if you have a seizure you will need to stop driving and tell the driving agency.
 If you go back onto the same medication at the same dose as you were on before, and are seizure-free on this medication for six months, you can apply for a new licence.

 An exception to the above is if you have ‘permitted seizures’ (see above).
 You will still need to tell the driving agency about the seizure but you may be allowed to carry on driving, depending on the type of seizures you have had previously.